-4.2.6 Construction and Maintenance Access
+4.3.6 Construction and Maintenance Access

-An access tracks will be established beside the centre line of poles for heavy machinery access during construction.
-These tracks will be maintained for the life of the proposed activity to be used for maintenance of the powerline.
+An access track measuring approximately 3 m wide and extending throughout the length of the Proposed Activity Footprint corridor (6.02 km) will be established beside the centre line of poles for heavy machinery access during construction.
+These tracks will be maintained for the life of the proposed activity to be used for maintenance of the powerline (should access not be consolidated with existing access tracks under adjacent powerlines/easements).